iamsaikishore/Project5---Deployment-on-Kubernetes-Cluster-using-Jenkins-and-Ansible/README.md

 ### Configuring Credentials on Jenkins

-For Jenkins to communicate with Ansible
+For Jenkins to communicate with Ansible and Kubernetes

    -  Go to Manage Jenkins > Manage Credentials > System > Global credentials (unrestricted) > Add Credentials
    -  Select Kind as SSH Username with private key